kba/hocr-spec/hocr-spec.md

 by the document style of the original document before printing and scanning.
 From a single page, the `careas` of the original document style cannot be recovered exactly.
-However, the partition of a document by `ocr_carea` for an individual page shall be considered correct relative to ground truth if (1) all the text contained in a ground truth carea is fully contained within a single ocr_carea, (2) no text outside a ground truth `carea` is contained within an ocr_carea, and (3) the `ocr_careas` appear in the same order as the text flow relationships between the ground truth careas.
+However, the partition of a document by `ocr_carea` for an individual page shall be considered correct relative to ground truth if

+1. all the text contained in a ground truth carea is fully contained within a single `ocr_carea`,
+2. no text outside a ground truth `carea` is contained within an `ocr_carea`, and
+3. the `ocr_careas` appear in the same order as the text flow relationships between the ground truth careas.

 The following floats are defined: